 Join our mailing list to keep up-to-date with our latest news and eventsSubscribe to our newsletter

-The lecture will be delivered by Abigail Green.
-Abigail is Professor of Modern European History at the University of Oxford.
-Moses Montefiore, Jewish Liberator, Imperial Hero won the Sami Rohr Choice Award, was a Times Literary Supplement Book of the Year, and a New Republic Best Book of 2010.
-She is now writing an international history of Jewish liberal activism tentatively entitled Children of 1848: Liberalism and the Jews from the Revolutions to Human Rights.
+Guest lecturer, Abigail Green, previously published 'Moses Montefiore: Jewish Liberator, Imperial Hero' which won the Sami Rohr Choice Award, was a Times Literary Supplement Book of the Year, and the New Republic Best Book of 2010.
+She is now writing an international history of Jewish liberal activism book tentatively entitled ‘Children of 1848: Liberalism and the Jews from the Revolutions to Human Rights’.

 Cecil Roth was one of the greatest Jewish historians of the 20th century.
 The museum is privileged to host these thought-provoking lectures.
 He was also one of the original founders of the Jewish Museum in 1932.

 This event is free with museum entry.
 Book your space: 020 7284 7384 / email@example.com